enpage/enpage/docs/guides/data-sources/index.md

       }),
     ),
     // Sample data that will be used during development
-    // or when the template is first loaded in the Enpage Editor
+    // or when the template is first loaded in the Upstart Editor
     sampleData: [
       { firstName: "John", lastName: "Doe", rank: 1 },
       { firstName: "Jane", lastName: "Smith", rank: 2 },